 The frame uses a unique folded metal design, there’s a removable battery feature that lets you bring the pack inside for charging, and the bike’s seat can even be adjusted up and down by as much as 4 inches — even while riding!

 The performance specs put it in classic commuter territory with a top speed in the 70’s of mph, though there’s a higher torque gearing option that drops the top speed slightly in favor of quicker acceleration.

 I rode around LA for a couple days on an Anthem prototype with the company’s founder Dong Tran, which you can read about here or check out my test ride video below.

 Volcon is a brand-new electric powersports company founded late last year in Austin.

 They have a couple of side-by-side electric UTVs planned for later this year and next year, but they’ll be launching their first electric motorcycle in the next few months.

-Volcon also recently announced expansion into Latin America, so the bike will be available south of the US border soon, too.
+Volcon also announced a dealer expansion into Latin America, so the bike will be available south of the US border soon, too.

 And if you’re looking for a Grunt for your kids, the company also created a 35 mph (56 km/h) version known as the Runt.

 Huck Cycles builds bikes that are somewhere between mopeds and electric motorcycles.
 They have classic moped styling and inspiration, yet can reach speeds approaching 55 mph (99 km/h), so I’m tempted to just lump Huck’s bikes in together with other small electric motorcycles.